Photos by Lee Walker/DWR

 The iconic American flag that flew at Ft.
 Wool and was visible from the Hampton Roads Bridge-Tunnel was decommissioned on March 26.
 The flag, which was raised in 2007, flew day and night.
-The Virginia Department of Game and Inland Fisheries (DGIF) is creating a new habitat for the seabird colony that has been displaced by construction on the South Island of the Hampton Roads Bridge-Tunnel complex, which necessitated the flag’s removal.
+The Virginia Department of Wildlife Resources (DWR) is creating a new habitat for the seabird colony that has been displaced by construction on the South Island of the Hampton Roads Bridge-Tunnel complex, which necessitated the flag’s removal.

 The lights used to illuminate the Ft.
 Wool flag overnight would have caused a disturbance to and interfered with successful bird breeding on Ft.
 Wool.
 A DWR honor guard lowered the 20′ x 38′ flag, removed it from the 90-foot pole, and folded it with honors.
 The flag was given to the Hampton History Museum.